-- 1. Expand and protect the rural character and history of the Adolph study area. - Traditionally rural land uses and life-styles are important and should be maintained. - Allow limited, compatible rural home based businesses. - Large, bucolic lots will help preserve the character and rural lifestyle. - There is no desire for denser increased level of residential development density that would require
+- 1. Expand and protect the rural character and history of the Adolph study area. - Traditionally rural land uses and life-styles are important and should be maintained - Allow limited, compatible rural home based businesses. - Large, bucolic lots will help preserve the character and rural lifestyle. - There is no desire for a level of residential density that would allow for public water and sewer services or private extension of natural gas services.

-- allow for public water and sewer services or private extension of natural gas services. - There is demand for rural broadband internet access, a service that is not currently provided by the private market in this area of the City. - 2.
-Maintain and enhance the existing commercial areas with a focus on neighborhood services - The Adolph area intersction of Midway and Morris Thomas Road and Highway 2 could accommodate a limited amount of additional or improved commercial services.
-There is a desire for neighborhood scaled commercials services. - The Commercial service boundaries extend beyond the study area into western Hermantown, Midway Township, and Solway Township. - The Adolph Store is a destination for residents of a much larger-throughout the region.
+- There is demand for rural broadband internet access, a service that is not currently provided by the private market in this area of the City. - 2.
+Maintain and enhance the existing commercial areas with a focus on neighborhood services - The intersection of Midway and Morris Thomas Road and Highway 2 could accommodate a limited amount of additional or improved commercial services.
+There is a desire for neighborhood scaled commercials services. - Commercial service boundaries extend beyond the study area into western Hermantown, Midway Township, and Solway Township. - The Adolph Store is a destination for residents throughout the region.
 The residents support the Adolph Store. - A desire for more intensive commercial use that would require public water and sewer services was not expressed. - 3.
-An increase in the number, size, and nature of railroad traffic is a major concern. - Trains at the Midway Road crossing create traffic safety issues and traffic delays. - Noise from increased train traffic affects quality of life has a negative effect on the quality of life of residents living in close proximity to the rail road. - 4.
-An increase in road traffic is a concern. - Noise and speed of traffic negitevely affects quality of life and safety on Midway Road.
+An increase in the number, size, and nature of railroad traffic is a major concern. - Trains at the Midway Road crossing create traffic safety issues and traffic delays. - Noise from increased train traffic has a negative effect on the quality of life of residents living in close proximity to the rail road. - 4.
+An increase in road traffic is a concern. - Noise and speed of traffic negatively affects quality of life and safety on Midway Road.

-- 5. The existing light industrial zone does not reflect the demand and desires of the area. - Many of the businesses located within the M-1, Manufacturing and Light Industrial are nonconforming uses such as the Adolph Store and union hall, for example. - Many of the lands zoned M-1 are not suited for light industrial development due to wetlands, lack of public utilities, and poor transportation access. - Many of the best suited M-1 properties along Highway Two Highway 2 and Midway Road are undeveloped, underdeveloped, or used for nonindustrial uses such as single family residential, retail, and mini-storage warehouses. - Many of the allowed uses are out of date and noncompatible with the expressed rural residential character of the area. - 6.
+- 5. The existing light industrial zone does not reflect the demand and desires of the area. - Many of the businesses located within the M-1, Manufacturing and Light Industrial are nonconforming uses such as the Adolph Store and union hall, for example. - Many of the lands zoned M-1 are not suited for light industrial development due to wetlands, lack of public utilities, and poor transportation access. - Many of the best suited M-1 properties along Highway 2 and Midway Road are undeveloped, underdeveloped, or used for non-industrial uses such as single family residential, retail, and ministorage warehouses. - Many of the allowed uses are out of date and noncompatible with the expressed rural residential character of the area. - 6.
 Increased access to recreational and natural resources would be a positive for the study area community. - Trails are an important quality of life factor.